Baseball’s Best, Worst and Most Surprising: The 2015 Season in Review

 Where Did You Go: Victor Martinez was doing the late-career Paul Molitor-like thing, aging like fine wine with effortless hitting—until this year.
 Quad woes and perhaps Father Time (he turns 37 in December) sunk his average to .245 after five straight seasons over .300.

 It’s Interesting to Note: The Tigers are committed to paying five players (Cabrera, Martinez, Justin Verlander, Anibal Sanchez and Ian Kinsler) a combined $104 million in 2016.
-Don't be surprised if one or more of these guys is not wearing a Detroit uniform next Opening Day.

 What TGG Predicted: 76-86 (fourth)